 This region has been the scene of human occupation for at least 10,000 years, spanning the Paleoindian Period to modern times.
-The Lake Winnebago and Fox River drainage areas have been the primary focus of historical and archaeological study since the late 1800s.
+The Lake Winnebago and Fox River drainage areas have been a focus of historical and archaeological study since the late 1800s.

 An archaeological literature and records search was undertaken to identify previously reported resources and burial sites near the corridor study area.
-Archaeological and burial sites have been reported within approximately 1 mile of the study area and Native American components have been identified at several of these previously recorded sites.
-Between 2002 and 2006, a records search and a Phase 1 Survey were completed to identify other sites along the corridor, verify sites identified in the literature review, and determine the need for Phase II archaeological investigations.
-In all, 54 archaeological sites and ten isolated finds were identified.
+Archaeological and burial sites have been reported within approximately one mile of the study area and Native American components have been identified at several of these previously recorded sites.
+Between 2002 and 2006, a records search and a Phase I Survey were completed to identify other sites along the corridor, verify sites identified in the literature review, and determine the need for Phase II archaeological investigations.
+In all, 54 archaeological sites and 10 isolated finds were identified.
 Two historic cemeteries and four previously recorded sites were also investigated.
+Five sites were located within the area of potential effect (APE) and recommended for Phase II evaluation.
+The APE is the viewshed of the 19.1-mile long WIS 23 project corridor from County K to County P, extending approximately one mile on either side of WIS 23.
+WisDOT refined the corridor alignment to avoid one of the five sites, and in 2005 and 2006, Phase II evaluations were completed at the remaining four sites along WIS 23.
+The sites are known as Sippel, Limberg, Mullet River North, and Mullet River South.
+Only the Sippel site was determined to be eligible for listing on the NRHP.
+The other three sites are not eligible for listing and no additional archaeological investigation is recommended.